MODM Clinical Database Management

 CAREER OPPORTUNITIES

-Students in the Master 2 MODM Clinical Database Management program explain their educational choices and their vision for the future.
+Students enrolled in the Master 2 MODM Clinical Database Management program explain their educational choices and their vision for the future.

 all core courses (m1+m2) (download)